krsameer/BizHelper-Pro/README.md

 BizHelper Pro is split into two standalone apps so each one can be installed and started directly from its own folder.

+The app is live and can be visited on https://biz-helper-pro.vercel.app/

 ## Backend

 ```bash